-An example of my usual routine means calling up the guy who needs to record, having him plug the guitar in, tune up and then spend about an hour to get all the parts good and in-time.
+An example of my usual routine means calling up the guy who needs to record, having him plug the guitar in, tune up, and then spending about an hour to get all the parts good and in time.
 This gave good results on its own, but when all the tracks came in it started to sound like a mess.

 Time to change the routine!

 Instead, I dedicated one full day to recording and used tons of simple, fun, tricks to make the initial sounds come together as best as possible.
 Guess what: the mixing phase only took about 4 hours across two days and gave me better results than I ever had!
 Another truth I found is that you don’t really need a pro studio to get good recordings.

 Oh, and if you’re a VST/sample user, don’t worry.
 You can also make good use of carefully choosing sounds that mesh well, instead of only picking the ones that sound best on their own (or your favorites for that matter).

 Drums are something I can’t record in my home studio.
 I don’t have the space for it.
 If you are recording real drums, then you’ll know there are a lot of factors here: what mic to choose: dynamic or condenser microphone, mic position, mic distance, kit position in the room, more dampening, less dampening, tuning… It’s the most acoustic-dependent instrument and you really have to play with it.